covjson/specification/spec.md

 }
 ```

 All identifiers referred to in a CoverageJSON object should be URIs.
-These URIs should be taken from established vocabularies if available, except for Parameter IDs which are typically local to specific datasets.
+These URIs should be taken from established vocabularies if available.

 TODO expand